 - Medicare Supplement plans (also known as “Medigap”): These are available in every state.
 There are 10 different types of plans, each with different levels of coverage to pay for your excess Medicare costs.

 - Medicare Advantage plans (also known as “Part C”): These are another option.
-They replace your Medicare Part A & Part B coverage.
+They replace your Medicare Part A and Part B coverage.
 Instead of getting Medicare through the government, your contract with a private insurer who must by law match A and B coverage — and may also offer extra benefits.
 In addition, Advantage plans cap your yearly out-of-pocket expense, while Original Medicare does not.
 Note, however, that Advantage plans have small doctor networks, sometimes limited only to your local area.

 - Medicare Part D: These plans pay for prescription drugs.
 Part D coverage might be included in Medicare Advantage plans under one premium.
 By contrast, if you are enrolled in Original Medicare and Medigap, beneficiaries must add Part D and pay for it separately.